 - Be a route coordinator for your state.
 We want to drive some of the most fun and interesting roads in each state to encourage people to drive with us.
 Think “Tail of the Dragon” at Deals Gap in North Carolina.

 - Help us find marshaling areas along the route where 50-100 cars could meet.

 - Have a connection at Road Atlanta?
 We’d love to be able to take the convoy on a parade lap.

 This is a big undertaking and I can use any and all help.

 Almost 28,000 American men die each year from prostate cancer.
 Imagine the impact to families if we can extend the lives of that cohort by 5, 10, or 20 years.
 I’m at 14 years and counting!

 Our goal with the Tour de USA is to create an annual road rally that will prostate cancer and cancer survivors what the Rolling Thunder motorcycle ride to Washington, D.C. did for Vietnam POWs.

-2018 is Year 1 of the Tour de USA.
+2018 is Year 1 of the Tour de USA and we are going for dual World Records: 1) longest charity road rally and 2) charity road rally with the most participants.
 I hope you will have time to be part of it in some way.